aws-samples/amazon-redshift-auto-pause/README.md

 ## Overview

 Customers who use Redshift on-demand may need a mechanism to pause their Redshift cluster when it’s not in use.
 This project shows how you can use lambda to auto-pause your Redshift Cluster.
-It will check for user activity using a user-defined interval and if there is no activity, the cluster will automatically paused.
+It will check for user activity using a user-defined interval and if there is no activity, the cluster will be paused.

 ## Architecture